Covenant College

-Covenant College is a private, liberal arts, Christian college in Lookout Mountain, Georgia, located near Chattanooga, Tennessee.
+Covenant College is a private, liberal arts, Christian college in Lookout Mountain, Georgia, United States, located near Chattanooga, Tennessee.
 As the college of the Presbyterian Church in America, Covenant teaches subjects from a Reformed theological worldview.
 Approximately 1,000 students attend Covenant each year.

 History

 Founded in 1955 in Pasadena, California, as an agency of the Bible Presbyterian Church, Covenant College and Covenant Theological Seminary moved its campus to St. Louis, Missouri, the following year.
 Following a split among the Bible Presbyterians, it became affiliated with the Bible Presbyterian Church-Columbus Synod (renamed the Evangelical Presbyterian Church in 1961).
 In 1964, it separated from the seminary, moving to Lookout Mountain, in Georgia.
 In 1965, it was the site of the merger between the Evangelical Presbyterian Church and the Reformed Presbyterian Church, General Synod to form the Reformed Presbyterian Church, Evangelical Synod.
 It became and remains an agency of the Presbyterian Church in America after the 1982 merger between the RPCES and the PCA.
 As such, Covenant stands in the Reformed and Presbyterian traditions.